mbheinen/bpa-ipf-tsp/docs/basic/x_window_gui.rst

   1. Move the mouse cursor over the Maximize button in the upper right corner of a window.
   2. Click the button.
 Note that the window now covers the maximum area of the display.
 (All other windows should be covered.)
 You can resize the window using the directions above.

-To pop up a window’s menu
+To pop up a window's menu
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 All Motif windows have a minimum set of window management functions available in the upper left corner via the Window Menu button.
 Many of the functions described above are available through this menu.
 Some additional ones are there too, such as Close, Restore, and Lower.